fox-it/dissect-docs/docs/source/supported-targets.rst

 Supported targets
 -----------------

-This page contains a list of the systems that ``dissect`` supports.
+Dissect supports a large range of formats.
+From various disk images, volume systems, file systems and operating systems, to tarballs and proprietary backup formats, and everything combined!
+This page aims to provide you with an overview of what you can expect Dissect to be able to handle!

 Loaders
 ~~~~~~~

-Loaders provide a way to interact with a "target" by translating source data into a format understood by ``dissect.target``.
+Loaders provide a way to interact with a "target" by combining and accessing source data into usable components for ``dissect.target``.
-They achieve this by combining multiple files to build a virtual representation of the system.
+The goal is to build a virtual representation of the original system.

 .. seealso::

    For a deeper dive into how loaders work, see :doc:`loaders </advanced/loaders>`.

-The table below lists the available loader types.
 In most cases, the appropriate loader is selected automatically based on the target.
-However, you can also specify a loader manually using the ``-L <loader type>`` flag or URI-style notation ``<loader type>://`` with the exception for ``Direct``.
+However, you can also specify a loader manually using the ``-L <loader type>`` flag or URI-style notation ``<loader type>://``.

 .. code-block:: bash